 Stop washing all the time.
 OHH this is hard as a runner with seriously sweaty hair, which is why I now love dry shampoo!!

-Washing daily dries out hair and can increase breakage from styling as well.
+Washing (and blow drying) daily dries out hair and can increase breakage from styling with flat irons or a curling iron as well.

 - When you do wash: you should condition, shampoo, condition for really dry hair…so I’m trying this now too!

 - And it’s important to go for air or towel drying.
-In fact, for my curly haired sisters, stylists recommend using a shirt or pillow case to dry hair because it’s not as rough and curly hair is often drier.
+In fact, for my curly haired sisters, stylists recommend wrapping your hair in a shirt or pillow case to dry because it’s not as rough and curly hair is often drier.

-How to avoid washing your hair after a workout?
+How to avoid washing sweaty hair after a workout?

 A few things that can help: